-Proposed housing land is located in areas currently deemed to be at some risk of surface water flooding - in the south-west and north-east of Alnwick.
-NCC's Core Strategy Full Draft Plan document proposes that development proposals will need to demonstrate how they will minimise flood risk by avoiding inappropriate development in areas at risk of flooding.
-They will also be required to incorporate Sustainable Drainage Systems (SDS) unless it is clearly demonstrated that these are not appropriate.
+Proposed housing land is located in areas currently deemed to be at some risk of surface water flooding - in the southwest and north-east of Alnwick.
+The emerging Northumberland Local Plan Core Strategy proposes that development proposals will need to demonstrate how they will minimise flood risk by avoiding inappropriate development in areas at risk of flooding.
+They will also be required to incorporate Sustainable Drainage Systems (SuDS) unless it is clearly demonstrated that these are not appropriate.